University of Timbuktu: Education

-In Timbuktu, there were several independent schools, each having its own principal instructor.
-Students often took several different tutors who all specialized in their respective fields of study, and paid their tutors with money, goods, or services.
-Instruction usually took place in mosque courtyards or private residences depending on the mosque and teachers' preferences.
+In Timbuktu scholar-teachers had their own private students, rather than working within an educational institution.
+Students often took instruction from several different tutors who specialised in their respective fields of study, and paid their tutors with money, goods, or services.
+Instruction usually took place in private residences or mosque courtyards, depending on the mosque and teachers' preferences.
 For example, the Sankoré mosque often held classes within its walls, and many scholars lived, studied, and taught in the Sankore quarter.
 Scholars in the Djinguereber and Sidi Yahya mosques more often would hold classes privately in their own houses, where their personal libraries could be used to assist the teachers.
-The city is claimed to have boasted approximately 25,000 students out of a city population of 100,000.
-Subjects studied in the madrasahs included geography, astronomy, medicine, and even history, despite the fact that history was never part of any teaching curriculum in the Islamic world at the time.
+Teaching typically took place in small 'study circles' seated on the floor, known as Ḥalaqāt.